 Step 3: Configure the Details of Your Report

-Once you choose a reporting format, you’ll be able to customize which elements are included in your software bill of materials.
+Once you pick a format, you’ll choose which elements to include in your SBOM.
 First, you’ll decide which components to include.
 Options include direct dependencies, deep dependencies, license summary, project declared license, and any commercial or first-party licenses you want to include.

 Next, you’ll let us know which dependency metadata to include.